Yahya-rabii/Yahya-rabii/README.md

 <br>

 ## 👨🏻‍💻 About me
-- school: I graduated from `EMSI` school with a diploma in `Software Engineering`.
-- I love using software as a solution for every `problem`.
-- student: I’ve studied `Software Engineering` AT  `EMSI` school and obtained a Master's degree from `University Cote d'Azure`.
+- I’ve studied `Software Engineering` AT  `EMSI` school and obtained a Master's degree from `University Cote d'Azure`.
-- thinking: I’m currently working at `Société Générale Maroc (Digital Factory)` as a `Spring Boot Engineer`.
+- I’m currently working at  `Saham Bank` ex `Société Générale Maroc` as a `Software engineer`.
-- Always `learning new things`.

 ## My CV 📄